-With its robust and durable construction, the FDF S6 Series Laguna Edition AR Fluid Rower inspires confidence and challenges, even the fittest of rowers.
+With its robust and durable construction, the FDF S6 Laguna AR Fluid Rower inspires confidence and challenges, for even the fittest of rowers.
 Its unique Direct Drive design ensures that all you feel, hear, and see is water churning through the high density and resilient tank.

 The FDF S6 features an advanced computer monitor providing the rower with measurable performance output.
 With the updated USB connectivity and your computer, you can record your workout sessions, connect with the internet for online racing, and access the web-based logging and ranking system.